Judith Durham: Religious faith

 I learned to sing: 'Jesus loves me this I know for the Bible tells me so.'
 Through the years I have a deeper spiritual understanding.
 There is a multi cultural, global truth for so many billions of loving souls.
 We all love the Lord God and God Incarnate according to many different pathways all over the world, and that the spirit of Christmas celebrations always bring that same joyous message.
 We were taught from our early age to honour our father and mother, and to live in love, peace and humility in the spirit of giving.
 Let us all be thankful for the food we eat this Christmas and all the blessings showered upon us everyday."

 Durham felt that the values that were instilled in her since her youth had been still imprinted in her.
 She also stated that she had a very wide perception and that she had begun feeling interested in esoteric things.

 Health and death

-Durham was born with asthma, (which her mother also had) and at age four caught measles, which left her with a life-long chronic lung disease, bronchiectasis.
+Durham was born with asthma (which her mother also had), and at age four caught measles, which left her with a lifelong chronic lung disease, bronchiectasis.
 Along with that, she also had emphysema.
 As mentioned above, she broke her hip in 2000 and suffered a stroke in 2013.

 Durham died from bronchiectasis at the Alfred Hospital in Melbourne on 5 August 2022, at age 79.
 She was given a state memorial service by the state of Victoria on 6 September 2022 at Hamer Hall.
 Durham is interred with her husband, Ron Edgeworth, at Springvale Botanical Cemetery, Springvale.